TabooHarmony/hermes-discord-activity/README.md

 # Hermes Discord Activity Plugin

-A [Hermes Agent](https://github.com/TabooHarmony/hermes-agent) plugin that turns Discord Activities into live visual surfaces for AI-generated output.
+A [Hermes Agent](https://github.com/TabooHarmony/hermes-agent) plugin that turns Discord Activities into live visual surfaces for generated output.

 ## What it does